Jagoda-Kordas/Portfolio/README.md

 * ProteGO Safe
 * WHO - MyHealth

-I am currently looking for a place where I can develop as a tester.
+I am looking for a place where I can develop as a tester.
 I am ready for new challenges.

 ## Bug reports